Ushahidi: Crowdmap

-Crowdmap is designed and built by the team behind Ushahidi, a platform that was originally built to crowdsource crisis information.
+Crowdmap was designed and built by the team behind Ushahidi.
 As the platform evolved, so did its users.
-Crowdmap now allows users to set up their own deployments of Ushahidi without having to install it on a web server.
+Crowdmap allows users to set up their own deployments of Ushahidi without having to install it on a web server.
 Since its release in 2010, prominent deployments of Crowdmap have documented the global Occupy movement and the 2011 London anti-cuts protest.
 The original Crowdmap was a hosted version of the Ushahidi v2 open source software platform.

 On 31 December 2010, the Ushahidi team announced a new version of Crowdmap, that differed from the Ushahidi v2 codebase: Checkins, a geosocial add-on to Crowdmap that allows users to create a white-label alternative to sites like Foursquare and Gowalla.
-Rather than filling out submission forms online, checkins allow Crowdmap users to expedite data entry to their deployment, focussing first on location and adding more detailed information later.
+Rather than filling out submission forms online, checkins allow Crowdmap users to expedite data entry to their deployment, focusing first on location and adding more detailed information later.
 Ushahidi describes the effort as "checkins with a purpose".

 SwiftRiver (discontinued)

-SwiftRiver was designed as a suite of intelligence and real-time data gathering products that complement Ushahidi's mapping and visualization products.
-Often referred to as the SwiftRiver Initiative the goal of the project was "to democratize access to the tools for making sense of information".
+SwiftRiver was free software whose goal was "to democratize access to the tools for making sense of information", particularly Twitter tweets.
+It was born out of the need to understand and act upon a wave of massive amounts of crisis data that tends to overwhelm responders in the first 24 hours of a disaster.
 The project attracted a lot of interest from newsrooms.

-In December 2014, Ushahidi announced that it would stop development and support and reallocate the resources.

-SwiftRiver was a free and Open-source platform that helped people make sense of a lot of information in a short amount of time.
-It was born out of the need to understand and act upon a wave of massive amounts of crisis data that tends to overwhelm in the first 24 hours of a disaster.
-There had been a great deal of interest in Swift for other industries such as newsrooms, political analysts and marketers as an open-source alternative to more expensive, proprietary intelligence software platforms.
-The SwiftRiver platform offered applications which combine natural language/artificial intelligence process, data-mining for SMS and Twitter, and verification algorithms for different sources of information.
+In December 2014, Ushahidi stopped development and support, leaving the source code available on github.
+A user of the software was FirstToSee, a crisis management group in Pierce County, Washington, who noted that "One of the challenges of the project is the extensive technology stack used... deployment requires at the very least a “jack of all trades” who understand the basics of all these technologies."
+No new users are currently known.